supa2/Automaton/Automaton-Tiny.md

         Att_button( void ) : TinyMachine() { };
 ```

 The naming convention for Tiny machines uses the Att_ prefix instead of the standard Atm_.
 Replace all mentions of Atm_button by Att_button.
-The Tiny machine use a 8 bit value to hold the state identifier in contrast to the 16 bit value used by the full size machines;
+The Tiny machine use a 8 bit value to hold the state identifier in contrast to the 16 bit value used by the full size machines. (tiny_state_t instead of state_t)

 ```c++
 Atm_button & Atm_button::begin( int attached_pin )